jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 ## Challenges with this approach

 * **Sibling dependencies:** You might have noticed that vacancy is modeled using a method of `EffectiveGrossIncome` instead of as a custom class.
 That's because it relies on gross potential rent which is a sibling in the hierarchy (vacany expense = gross potential rent * vacancy rate).
 For more complicated leasing arrangements such as net leases, reimbursement lines in the revenue section rely on lines buried all they way down in the expense section of the statement.
-There dependencies down the tree work well, but dependencies up and across the tree are difficult to navigate.
+Using dependencies down the tree work well, but dependencies up and across the tree are difficult to navigate.
 * **Assumption references:** If you [look](https://gist.githubusercontent.com/jrdnh/377f13e0ed0e6ac975b5d36156dd27f5/raw/44bb448d60ff6aae9cc5f5d9472edf9e0c0b85d3/noi.json) at the serialized assumptions for this model you'll see a lot of the same values.
 In this case, all the `ref_date`s are the same analysis start date of December 12, 2019.
 If you wanted to change the analysis start date, you'd have to update the assumption in many places.
 * **Performance:** The `periods` date generators are inefficient.
 Calculating a full 10-year schedule of monthly values for all line items takes more than a third of second. `periods` is called almost 25,000 times.
-Practical models generally have mid to high hundreds of line items which implies this model is too slow to be useful. `periods` is a good candidate for caching though, both within subclasses and potentiall across subclasses, since the same arguments are called repeatedly and generator outputs are small.
-A future post will explore caching `periods`.
+Practical models generally have mid to high hundreds of line items which implies this model is too slow to be useful. `periods` is a good candidate for caching though, both within subclasses and potentially across subclasses, since the same arguments are called repeatedly and generator outputs are small.

 ### Performance and profiling details

-Time to create a full 10-year schedule of monthly values.
+Time duration to create a full 10-year schedule of monthly values.
 ```python
 from time import perf_counter